xiix0/scam/README.md

-Harp not on that string.
+The better part of valor is discretion.
-		-- William Shakespeare, "Henry VI"
+		-- William Shakespeare, "Henry IV"